johman10/ntfy-browser/README.md

 Unofficial browser extension for [ntfy](https://github.com/binwiederhier/ntfy).
 The aim is to support Chrome and Firefox, but it's build so that other browsers that support the webextension API can be added in the future.

-**Please note: this project is still under heavy development, and should so be considered a beta.** Star & follow this repository to keep track of future updates.
+**Please note: this project is still under heavy development, and should so be considered a beta.** Star & watch this repository to keep track of future updates.
 Once considered stable I will publish the extension.

 ## Contributing